Azerbaijan

 - What Brings Joy

-- Music, dance, and family gatherings are central to Azerbaijani joy, with festivals and weddings being particularly joyous occasions.
+- Music, dance, and family gatherings are central to Azerbaijani joy and celebration.

 - Celebrations Joyful Traditions

-- Novruz, the Persian New Year, is a major celebration, marked by family gatherings, traditional foods, and cultural performances.
+- Novruz Bayram, the Persian New Year, is a major celebration involving traditional foods, music, and rituals.

 - Cultural Calendar And Holidays

-- Key holidays include Novruz, Independence Day, and Republic Day, each celebrated with public events and family activities.
+- Key holidays include Novruz, Republic Day, and Independence Day, each celebrated with various cultural activities.

 - Additional Notes